Codecademy/docs/content/html/concepts/elements/terms/basefont/basefont.md

   - 'paths/front-end-engineer-career-path'
 ---

-The **`<basefont>`** tag was used to set the default font characteristics for the text of an HTML document.
+The **`<basefont>`** element was used to set the default font characteristics for the text of an HTML document.
 Since it is now deprecated, [CSS](https://www.codecademy.com/resources/docs/css) properties like the [`font` property](https://www.codecademy.com/resources/docs/css/typography/font) should be used instead.
-To set the font of specific parts of the webpage the [`<font>` tag](https://www.codecademy.com/resources/docs/html/tags/font) would be used in combination with the `<basefont>` tag.
+To set the font of specific parts of the webpage the [`<font>` element](https://www.codecademy.com/resources/docs/html/elements/font) would be used in combination with the `<basefont>` element.

 ## Syntax

-The tag must be a child of the [head](https://www.codecademy.com/resources/docs/html/tags/head) tag.
-Any combination of the following three attributes could be used in the `<font>` tag, with at least one being required:
+`<basefont>` must be a child of the [<head>](https://www.codecademy.com/resources/docs/html/elements/head) element.
+Any combination of the following three attributes could be used in the `<font>` element, with at least one being required:

 - `color`: Sets the [color](https://www.codecademy.com/resources/docs/css/colors) for the font/text using a named color, hexadecimal, or RGB.
 - `face`: Sets the font for the text (e.g., `face="verdana"`).